National Search and Rescue Agency

-The National Search and Rescue Agency (Badan Nasional Pencarian dan Pertolongan; formerly named Badan SAR Nasional, both abbreviated Basarnas) is a government agency of Indonesia.
+The National Search and Rescue Agency (Badan Nasional Pencarian dan Pertolongan; formerly named Badan SAR Nasional, both abbreviated Basarnas) is a government agency of Indonesia that specialize in search and rescue activity in Indonesia.
 Its head office is in Kemayoran, Central Jakarta, Jakarta.

 Task

 According to presidential decree No. 99/2007 regarding National Search and Rescue Agency Republic of Indonesia, Basarnas primary to task are to assist president in implementation of search and rescue activity in Indonesia.